Spinning particles near Kerr black holes: Orbits and gravitational-wave fluxes through the Hamilton-Jacobi formalism

 \section{Discussion and Outlooks}

-In this paper, we constructed the orbital trajectories of spinning test particles near Kerr black holes.
+In this paper, we constructed the orbital trajectories of spinning test particles near Kerr black holes within a novel semi-analytical scheme, and derived new analytic expressions for the constants of motion shifts.
 We then coupled these trajectories to a Teukolsky solver in order to obtain gravitational-wave fluxes of energy and azimuthal angular momentum, and waveform snapshots.
-Given our explicit decomposition of the fluxes into a referential geodesic (0PA) piece and a spin (1PA) correction, we provide a key ingredient for 1PA waveforms for EMRIs.
+Given our explicit decomposition of the fluxes into a referential geodesic (0PA) piece and a spin (1PA) correction, we provide a breakthrough ingredient for 1PA waveforms for EMRIs.
 Our formalism is flexible, and it can be readily implemented to compute spin-corrections at 1PA in the fixed frequency parametrization (which is convenient for self-force calculations~\cite{Wardell:2021fyy,Mathews:2021rod} and data analysis studies~\cite{Burke:2023lno}) or in the fixed initial conditions scheme (which is useful for computation involving NITs~\cite{Drummond:2023wqc}).
 The next step should be to incorporate our results into existing infrastructures such as the Fast EMRI Waveforms framework \cite{Katz:2021yft,Chua:2020stf}.